Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Data Preparation and ML Methods

 \subsection{cDFT}

-To illustrate the basic features of \acrshort{cDFT}, consider a thermodynamic system of classical particles specified by absolute temperature $T$ and chemical potential $\mu$.
-The training data for establishing the functional relation between the one-body density profile $\rho(x)$ and the one-body direct correlation function ${\corrf}(x)$ can be generated from molecular simulation (or analytical methods) by systematically varying the external potential $V_{ext}(x)$.
-These real-valued functions are defined in the same spatial domain $\Dset$ that defines the system volume, and they are interconnected through the \acrshort{EL} equation:
+To illustrate the basic features of \acrshort{cDFT}, consider a thermodynamic system of classical particles specified by absolute temperature $T$ and chemical potential \glssymbol{mu}.
+The training data for establishing the functional relation between the one-body density profile \glssymbol{rho} and the one-body direct correlation function \glssymbol{corrf} can be generated from molecular simulation (or analytical methods) by systematically varying the external potential \glssymbol{Vext}.
+These real-valued functions are defined in the same spatial domain \glssymbol{Dset} that defines the system volume, and they are interconnected through the \acrshort{EL} equation:

-where $V_{loc}(x)\equiv V_{ext}(x) - \mu$ represents the background potential, $\Lambda$ denotes the thermal wavelength, and $D$ stands for the dimensionality of spatial domain $\Dset$.
-As usual, $\beta=1/(k_BT)$ and $k_B$ is the Boltzmann constant.
-The exact form of $\Dset$ is system-specific, depending on the space accessible to the classical particles and their configuration.
+where $\glssymbol{Vloc}\equiv \glssymbol{Vext} - \glssymbol{mu}$ represents the background potential, \glssymbol{Lambda} denotes the thermal wavelength, and $D$ stands for the dimensionality of spatial domain \glssymbol{Dset}.
+As usual, $\glssymbol{beta}=1/(k_BT)$ and \glssymbol{kB} is the Boltzmann constant.
+The exact form of \glssymbol{Dset} is system-specific, depending on the space accessible to the classical particles and their configuration.

-\acrshort{cDFT} asserts that both the external potential $V_{ext}(x)$ and the correlation function ${\corrf}(x)$ are uniquely determined by the density profile $\rho(x)$, and that all thermodynamic properties can be derived from these functional relationships.\cite{RN40, RN71, Evans79} By learning the functional relationship between ${\corrf}(x)$ and $\rho(x)$ using \acrshort{ML} methods, it is, in principle, possible to predict the microscopic structure and thermodynamic properties under arbitrary external potentials—without explicitly sampling the system’s microstates.
+\acrshort{cDFT} asserts that both the external potential \glssymbol{Vext} and the correlation function \glssymbol{corrf} are uniquely determined by the density profile \glssymbol{rho}, and that all thermodynamic properties can be derived from these functional relationships.\cite{RN40, RN71, Evans79} By learning the functional relationship between \glssymbol{corrf} and \glssymbol{rho} using \acrshort{ML} methods, it is, in principle, possible to predict the microscopic structure and thermodynamic properties under arbitrary external potentials—without explicitly sampling the system’s microstates.
 This data-driven approach eliminates the need for approximations often required in constructing the free-energy functional.
-Furthermore, learning the mapping from $V_{loc}(x)$ to $\rho(x)$ allows us to bypass the computationally intensive task of minimizing the grand potential or solving the \acrshort{EL} equation.
+Furthermore, learning the mapping from \glssymbol{Vloc} to \glssymbol{rho} allows us to bypass the computationally intensive task of minimizing the grand potential or solving the \acrshort{EL} equation.